How Epicor Is Improving Payments Security for SMB Retailers

 A data breach can destroy a small business that may have been in the family for generations.

 It’s not only about protecting the data from a breach, it’s about avoiding the ramifications of a breach.
 A single data breach can destroy a small business that may have been in the family for generations or is the sole source of revenue for the owner.
-The penalties and fees involved with compromised credit card or personal data can be so crippling that the shop has to close.
+The penalties and fees involved with compromised credit card or personal data can be so disabling that the shop has to close.
 But by leveraging HPE’s secure data payment product into its own overall payment and application ecosystem, and by providing transaction security to its customers, Epicor helps SMB retailers prevent the biggest possible exposure to their business.

 “These SMB retailers look to us for guidance and solutions on security,” said Mullen.
 “More importantly, they look to us to understand the regulatory environment and the changing certifications.
 They need to know that we are working in their best interest and helping them drive toward the status they need to stay secure and operational.”